ahowe442/EduJot/README.md

 ### Key Features

+**Documentation of Events and Conversations:**

+EduJot simplifies the process of capturing and organizing various types of conversations, including conversations with staff and students, discipline referrals, and classroom walk-through observations.
+Principals can easily input and categorize notes, ensuring all important interactions are recorded.

 **Effortless Note-Taking:**

 EduJot simplifies the process of capturing and organizing various types of notes, including conversations with staff and students, discipline referrals, and classroom walk-through observations.
 Principals can easily input and categorize notes, ensuring all important interactions are recorded.